 Silicon Motion Technology Corporation ("SMTC", collectively with its subsidiaries the "Company") is a holding company incorporated in the Cayman Islands on January 27, 2005.
 Significant parts of the Company's operations are conducted through Silicon Motion, Inc. ("SMI Taiwan"), a wholly-owned subsidiary of SMTC, located in Taiwan and Future Communication IC, Inc. ("FCI"), a wholly-owned subsidiary of SMTC, located in Korea.
 The Company is a fabless semiconductor company that designs, develops and markets, high-performance, low-power semiconductor solutions for the multimedia consumer electronics market.
 The Company has three major product lines: mobile storage, mobile communications, and multimedia SoC.
 Our mobile storage business is composed of microcontrollers used in NAND flash memory storage products such as flash memory cards, USB flash drives, SSDs, and embedded flash applications.
-Our mobile communications business is composed of mobile TV IC solutions, CDMA Radio Frequency Integrated Circuits ("RF ICs") and electronic toll collection RF ICs.
-The multimedia SoC business is composed of products that support notebook PC webcams, and embedded graphics applications.
+Our mobile communications business is composed of mobile TV IC solutions, and handset transceivers.
+The multimedia SoC business is composed primarily of embedded graphics applications.